opensas/mdn-svelte-tutorial/04-componentizing-our-app/README.md

 In the last article we started developing our Todo list app.
 Now it's time to go further and add more features to our app, but the central objective here is to look at how to break our app into manageable components and share information between them.

-You can see the complete content of this article [here](https://developer.mozilla.org/en-US/docs/Learn/Tools_and_testing/Client-side_JavaScript_frameworks/Svelte_componentizing-our-app).
+You can see the complete content of this article [here](../04-componentizing-our-app/Svelte_componentizing_our_app.md) or at [MDN web docs](https://developer.mozilla.org/en-US/docs/Learn/Tools_and_testing/Client-side_JavaScript_frameworks/Svelte_components).

-The source code is in the `04-componentizing-our-app` folder, you can also play with an online version this Svelte [REPL](https://svelte.dev/repl/99b9eb228b404a2f8c8959b22c0a40d3?version=3.23.2).
+The source code to follow this article is in the `04-componentizing-our-app` folder, you can download it with the `npx degit opensas/mdn-svelte-tutorial/04-componentizing-our-app svelte-todo` command.
+You can also play with an online version using this Svelte [REPL](https://svelte.dev/repl/99b9eb228b404a2f8c8959b22c0a40d3?version=3.23.2).

 ---